alacerdan/nginx-virtualhosts/README.md

 Note: assets folder was placed on same level of apps to illustrate calls to root domain.

 ## Question
-As multiple site (can be SPA too) can be on the same domain?
+Can multiple sites (can be SPA too) be on the same domain?
 ### 1. Based Name Approach

+For this method work, it's needly edit `hosts` file.
+ - for based unix system: `/etc/hosts`
+ - for windows system: `c:\Windows\System32\Drivers\etc\hosts`

+ Add the following instructions:
+ > 127.0.0.1 site1.local
+ > 127.0.0.1 site2.local
+ > 127.0.0.1 site3.local

+Nginx configuration: `based-name.conf`

 ### 2. Based IP Approach

+Nginx configuration: `based-name.conf`